logdna/exclusive-lock-node/README.md

 ### `acquire()`

-Attempts to exclusively acquire a lock based on the given `app_name`.
+Attempts to exclusively acquire a lock based on the given `name`.
 If multiple instances are competing, only 1 will win the lock.

 Returns: `Promise<Boolean>` if the lock was a success